 Enjoy these malted milk biscuits today – fill your house with that yummy baking smell.

-If you have enjoyed this recipe then don’t forget to check out the other delicious recipes we have on KiddyCharts, and why not also sign up to our newsletter to get more delicious recipes and inspiration for the kids, like this homemade malted milk biscuits recipe straight to your inbox!
+If you have enjoyed this recipe then don’t forget to check out the other delicious recipes we have on KiddyCharts.
+Don’t forget to sign up to our newsletter to get more delicious recipes and inspiration for the kids, like this homemade malted milk biscuits recipe straight to your inbox!

-Finally, please do check out our great Pinterest Board for lots more great cooking ideas.
+Are you looking for more recipes?
+Then check out the KiddyCharts Pinterest account for lots more great cooking ideas.